 This massive mountain range makes up over a tenth of the land mass in Europe and covers parts of Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia, and Switzerland.
 That’s a lot of area, so if you’re planning an itinerary for a European vacation, it’s an easy destination to include.
 The Alps have some of the most spectacular views, culture, activities, and history in the world – and experiencing them with your sweetheart is a sure way to spark romance.

 There are so many ways to reach the Alps.
-For the Italian Alps, Milan and Bergamo Airports are handy for reaching beautiful Lake Como.
+For the Italian Alps, Milan and Bergamo airports are handy for reaching beautiful Lake Como and great bases to begin your trip.
 Charming towns like Varenna and Bellagio rest along the lake, with majestic mountains in the backdrop.

 #2: Bed and Breakfasts Abound